LonxunQuantum/Q-CAD-documentations/source/tutorials_and_examples/GaAs_HSE_SCF_Calculation.rst

 .. note::
    1. The product of the two integers on the first line must equal to the number of GPU to run PWmat.
    2. MP_N123 is the Monkhorst-Pack grids to generate the reduced k-points, so no additional k-points file is required.
-   3. XCFUNCTONAL is used to control the exchange-correlation functinal.
+   3. XCFUNCTONAL is used to control the exchange-correlation functinal, default value is PBE.
 If XCFUNCTIONAL = HSE, PWmat will do HSE calculation.

 As.SG15.PBE.UPF, Ga.SG15.PBE.UPF